Discovering the Wonders of Tulum: Mayan Ruins & Jaguar Park

 Ruins of El Castillo (The Castle), Tulum

-The biggest building in Tulum ruins, located nearly in the border of the crag.
+The biggest building in Tulum ruins, located nearly on the border of the crag.
 It is referred to as El Castillo (The Castle), and from the very building, it’s possible to look at the Caribbean Sea.

-Built in two phases, the most ancient phase worked as a base to raise the upper temple, same base which is the biggest of the whole archaeological complex.
+Built in two phases, the most ancient phase worked as a base to raise the upper temple, the same base which is the biggest of the whole archaeological complex.
 The upper temple worked for religious ceremonies.

-It counts with three entrances, two vaulted chambers with altars where offerings were left, and a lintel supported by two columns with a snake figure.
+Composed of three entrances, two vaulted chambers with altars where offerings were left, and a lintel supported by two columns with a snake figure.

 It is said that this building worked as a lighthouse for the indigenous sailing through the coral reefs.